This accessibility statement applies to this.nhs.uk only. It does not refer to any other services on the nhs.uk domain.

 - zoom in up to 300% without the text spilling off the screen

 - navigate most of the website using just a keyboard

 We’ve also made the website text as simple as possible to understand.

-The website is designed to be compatible with assistive technologies and the last two versions of browser: Chrome, Firefox, IE and Safari.
+The website is designed to be compatible with assistive technologies and the last two versions of the browsers: Chrome, Firefox, Edge and Safari.
 In older browsers, some aspects of the website may not display optimally.
-The website is not designed for Internet Explorer 9 and earlier versions.
+The website is not designed for Internet Explorer.

 How accessible this website is